Using MIDI with Move

 1. Select the track where you want to record MIDI.

-3. MIDI can be recorded using Record or MIDI Capture .
+4. MIDI can be recorded using the Record button or the MIDI Capture button.

 For more information, visit the Move manual section Recording & Capturing.